 What to do if you hate your job

-It’s time to take control of the situation.
+It’s time to take control.

 “I hate my job, I need to get out of here.”
 At some point in our careers, it’s likely we’ve all had a similar thought.
 When it comes to jobs, it’s likely you’ll have to kiss a few frogs before you find your Prince Charming.